 All sensitive payment data is securely transmitted to Stripe without being stored in the Toit cloud.

-We serve our payment pages in the Toit console securely using Transport Layer Security (TLS) so that they make use of HTTPS.
+We serve our payment view in the Toit console securely using Transport Layer Security (TLS) so that they make use of HTTPS.

-The System page displays various graphs showing information about Logs and PubSub ingestion in the system.
+The System view displays various graphs showing information about Logs and PubSub ingestion in the system.

-The Data page allows to create PubSub, Logs, and Metrics subscriptions.
-Existing subscription are listed on the page and can be deleted with the bin icon.
+The Data view allows to create PubSub, Logs, and System metrics subscriptions.
+Existing subscription are listed on the view and can be deleted with the bin icon.
 Select a subscription from the list to visualize the unacknowledged message count and the oldest unacknowledged message age for the chosen time interval.
 Check the API documentation to learn how to acknowledge messages using the CLI.